FediLoRA: Practical Federated Fine-Tuning of Foundation Models Under Missing-Modality Constraints

 Building on our preliminary findings in Section~\ref{sec:sub_pre-example}, which demonstrate the effectiveness of simple model editing in addressing missing modalities, we propose a lightweight editing strategy that identifies and incorporates informative parameters from the global model into local models based on parameter similarity.
 Specifically, for a local model $\theta_t$ that has been fine-tuned, there are $Y$ LoRA layers in total that have been updated, each comprising a pair of low-rank matrices $A_k$ and $B_k$.
 To assess which layer is most affected by the missing modality, we compute the cosine similarity $\gamma$ between the $t$-th round LoRA parameters of the local model and the corresponding global LoRA parameters from round $t{-}1$.
 We take the $A$ matrix as an illustrative example.
 For each LoRA layer $y \in \{1, 2, \ldots, Y\}$ in the local model, we compute the cosine similarity between the local and global $A$ matrices as follows:

 We then identify the layer with the lowest similarity score:

 To edit this least-similar LoRA layer, we apply an interpolation that softly blends the local and global updates:

+The whole federated editing process can be shown in Figure~\ref{fig:lora-editing}.
 As suggested by prior work~\cite{guo2024selective} and further evidenced by our empirical analysis in Section~\ref{sec:ablation_study}, the local LoRA matrix $A$ tends to retain more information from the global model, whereas the matrix $B$ captures more client-specific, personalized features.
-Based on this observation, to align the overall LoRA module with the global model while reducing computational complexity, we propose to compute similarity based solely on the $A$ matrix (Appendix~\ref{apx:edited_layer_over_time} analyses how similarity changed during training).
-We also empirically prove that modifying only the least similar layer achieves the best performance (refer to Appendix~\ref{sec:klayers} for details).
+Based on this observation, to align the overall LoRA module with the global model while reducing computational complexity, we propose to compute similarity based solely on the $A$ matrix.
+Under the consideration of minimal resource consumption, editing the fewest number of layers can achieve excellent, or even the best, performance (refer to \textit{Appendix C} for details).